 - 1 pinch himalayan salt

 - 1 tblsp vanilla essence

-Mix flour, almond meal, salt and sugar in a bowl.
-Pour the yolks in the centre and add small pieces of un-melted coconut oil or butter, mix in lightly with a fork.
+Mix flour, almond flour, salt and sugar in a bowl.
+Pour the yolks in the center and add small pieces of un-melted coconut oil or butter, mix in lightly with a fork.
 Now work fast through the dough with hands so it is a smooth dough.
 Cover and keep the dough cool on fridge for 40 min.
 You can also leave it in fridge overnight if baking next day.

 There are many ways to make kipferls.
 Prepare small balls and rolls them into the shape of moon crescent.
 One could also roll a cylindrical shape, cut into rings and shape them as kipferl Place kipferl on a baking sheet and bake in a preheated oven (175C) for 7 to 10 min.
 Make sure NOT to over bake as they can burn easily.
 Kipferl are ready when they are still a little soft to touch on top and are white not brown.

 Take out of oven and dust with icing sugar mixed with vanilla paste while they are still warm.

 * almond flour is made of blanched almonds, it is light in texture as the skin has been removed before grinding.
 Almond meal is made of whole almonds and therefore it is a bit dense in texture and not ideal for these cookies.